 Adding and Filtering External Web Resources

-The default resource directory for all maven2 projects is src/main/resources which will end up in target/classes and in WEB-INF/classes in the war.
+The default resource directory for all Maven projects is src/main/resources which will end up in target/classes and in WEB-INF/classes in the WAR.
 The directory structure will be preserved in the process.

-The war plugin is also capable of including resources not found in the default resource directory through the webResources parameter of the war plugin.
+The WAR Plugin is also capable of including resources not found in the default resource directory through the webResources parameter.

 <project>